-- Proxy servers usually monitor and log your activity when using them, which can be used for identifying you.
+- Proxy servers usually monitor and log your activity when using them, which can identify you.
 This can be harmful in certain situations.

-- Although you’re accessing a secured encrypted website or internet service, it can transfer unencrypted data to your computer if the proxy server was not configured correctly, it can transfer to your computer unencrypted data.
-Unencrypted information can be sniffed by others.
+- Although you're accessing a secured encrypted website or internet service, it can transfer unencrypted data to your computer if the proxy server was not configured correctly.
+In simple words, others can sniff your unencrypted information, which you probably don't want.

-- There are lots of public free proxy servers available on the internet and many of them are unreliable.
-Some of them are downright malicious.
+- There are many public free proxy servers available on the internet, and many of them are unreliable.
+Some of the free proxy servers are even downright malicious.

 What is a VPN?

 A Virtual Private Network or VPN is a secure network between your computer and a VPN server from the internet.
-All the network traffic that goes through this connection is encrypted so only your computer and the VPN server knows what website or internet service you access and use.
+All the network traffic through this connection is encrypted, so only your computer and the VPN server know what website or internet service you access and use.

-For instance, if you use a VPN and you’re trying to visit www.digitalcitizen.life , the request is encrypted and sent to the VPN server.
+For instance, if you use a VPN and try to visit www.digitalcitizen.life, the request is encrypted and sent to the VPN server.
 Once the VPN server receives your request, it decrypts it so that it knows what you want.
-In this case, it will send a load request to the server on which Digital Citizen is hosted.
-Our server responds and sends back the Digital Citizen homepage to the VPN server, which then encrypts it and sends it back to you.
+In this case, it sends a load request to the server on which Digital Citizen is hosted.
+Our server responds by sending back the Digital Citizen homepage to the VPN server, which then encrypts it and sends it back to you.

 Because every bit of data is encrypted, nobody can see what websites you visit and what internet services you use.
 That includes your government and your Internet Service Provider (ISP).

-If you want more details about VPNs and how they work, read this article: What is VPN?
+If you want more details about VPNs and how they work, read this article: What is a VPN?
 What does a VPN do?.
 For step-by-step guidance on how to set up and configure a VPN on your device, these tutorials should be of help: